 - distinctive (unusual); not something descriptive of the goods or services (because that would prevent other traders using that word)

 - inoffensive to any section of the New Zealand community, including Māori.

 A trade mark is registered for one or more particular classes of goods or services in New Zealand.
 Nobody else can use the registered trade mark for trading purposes for goods or services of the same class.
 If they do, a legal action can be brought against them.

 Other traders might register the same trade mark for different kinds of goods and or services.
 However, trade marks that are considered world famous cannot be registered in New Zealand by another trader for any class of goods.

-You are entitled to display the Â® symbol after a registered trade mark.
-A registered trade mark never expires so long as it is continuously used by its owner for commercial purposes and a renewal fee is paid to IPONZ every 10 years.
+You are entitled to display the international copyright symbol Â® symbol after a registered trade mark.
+A registered trade mark never expires so long as it is continuously used by its owner for commercial purposes and a renewal fee is paid to IPONZ every ten years.